GigGossip/giggossip.github.io/pages/home.md

 {% include framework/shortcodes/more.html tag="li" header="
 <strong>Privacy and data control concerns</strong>: Centralized platforms accumulate vast amounts of sensitive data about workers and customers, which can be used for surveillance, manipulation, or sold to third parties without adequate consent or control by the individuals involved.
 " content="
-Platforms like Facebook and Google have faced numerous controversies over their handling of user data, including incidents of data breaches, unauthorized data sharing, and exploitation of personal information for targeted advertising.
+Global internet platforms have faced numerous controversies over their handling of user data, including incidents of data breaches, unauthorized data sharing, and exploitation of personal information for targeted advertising.
 These practices erode trust and raise significant concerns about privacy and data security.
 " %}

 </ol>